-Then, using the concepts, ideas, and/or arguments from at least three articles from the course readings and two additional scholarly sources, create an analysis of the text.
+Then, using the concepts, ideas, and/or arguments from at least three articles from the course readings and one additional scholarly source, create an analysis of the text.
 I am looking for analysis, not simply description.
 An essay on Empire that simply describes the way in which this text features gay characters will not meet the expectations of this assignment.
 You will very quickly have the sense that “queer” is a contested term with powerful social and ideological implications.
 It will be important to locate the text you choose within the frame of that contestation. i.e., Empire is queer in this sense but not this.
 Support or illustrate your assertions with examples from the text; be as specific and precise as possible.

 In your analysis you will need to define the sense in which you are using the term queer and you will need to ground that definition in the work of the scholars with whom we are engaging.
 You then need to explain how the text you have chosen exemplifies or defies that definition and give concrete examples that demonstrate your point.
 Lastly, though importantly, the greater part of your essay needs to work with course concepts in order to offer a critical analysis of the way in which the text you have chosen can be understood to be socially and politically positioned.
 For example, is it a text that pushes the normative boundaries around our society’s typical understanding of gender and sexuality?
 Is queerness disciplined or celebrated in the text?
-Does the text you have chosen challenge or reproduce normative values of family, sexuality and society?
+Does the text challenge or reproduce normative values of family, sexuality and society?
 How are race, class, gender, and ability figured in relation to queerness?
 Where do you see the influence of “valuable viewers” on your text?
 Does the difference of non-normative sexuality actually make a difference?
 What is the relationship between what has come to be known as queer theory and what we see on our television, cinema, and computer screens?
 Your paper will not be able to answer all of these questions, but I offer them to give you a sense of the kinds of questions that you are expected to address in your analysis.

 Evaluation criteria: Originality; comprehensiveness; attention to queerness and sexuality as they intersect with gender, race and class; integration of course concepts; organization; writing mechanics.